aosmond23/PHYS_511_2026/README.md

 ### Anaconda install

 Documentation on installing conda for your operating system is located [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or directly [here](https://www.anaconda.com/products/distribution)
-Anaconda should comes with all of the required packages.
+Anaconda should come with all of the required packages.

 ### Python install